Getting Started

 Cursor, VS Code

-The .mcp.json file at your project root is read automatically.
-Run sitemd setup if the file doesn't exist yet.
-No extra setup — open the project and your agent has access to all sitemd tools.
+The site.md file at your project root is read automatically.
+No extra setup — open the project and your agent has access to all sitemd CLI commands.

 Codex CLI